 It’s very helpful to read more about multiple disabilities.
-Following are links to additional information:
+The following are links to additional information:

 Children with Special Health Care Needs (CSHCN)

-Utah’s CSHCN is part of the Utah Department of Health, Division of Family Health and Preparedness.
-They are the Maternal Child Health (Title V, MCH) agency for Utah.
-They oversee many programs for children with special health care needs and multiple disabilities.
+Utah Children with Special Health Care Needs (CSHCN) is a part of the Utah Department of Health, Division of Family Health and Preparedness.
+Utah Department of Health (UDOH) is the state Maternal Child Health (Title V) agency for Utah.
+CSHCN’s programs and work are supported, in large part, by Federal Title V funds allocated to help address the needs of the children and youth with special health care needs and their families.